 Premiered at the most recent Cannes Film Festival, French director Justine Triet's SIBYL brings together an all-star cast with Virginie Efira (Elle, Victoria), Adèle Exarchopoulos (Blue Is The Warmest Color), and Sandra Hüller (Toni Erdmann).

 French Film Festival

-Live music and lectures will accompany a curated selection of French, French language films and a program of short films.
-On opening night, prior to the opening film, join a dedicated audience of Francophiles, cinephiles, sponsors, and patrons for at an invite-only Patron Party and is exclusively for French Film Festival Patron Pass holders and members of the New Orleans Film Society’s Producer’s Circle and Executive Producer’s Circle.
+Live music and lectures will accompany a curated selection of French-language films and a program of short films.
+On opening night, prior to the opening film, join a dedicated audience of Francophiles, cinephiles, sponsors, and patrons for at an invite-only Patron Party and is exclusively for French Film Festival Patron Pass holders and members of the New Orleans Film Society’s Producer’s Circle, Executive Producer’s Circle, and Director’s Circle.

 Let your friends know you’re joining the festival on our Facebook event page.

 All screenings, music, and lectures will take place at the Prytania Theatre, 5339 Prytania St, New Orleans.